-This was an announced inspection carried out on 10 July 2015.
+This was an announced inspection carried out on 20 July 2015.

-There was a registered manager.
+There was a manager who had been in post since May 2015.
+They had applied to be registered.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

-SENSE Manor Court is registered to provide accommodation and care for up to five people who have a learning disability and sensory impairments.
+SENSE 32a Broadgate Lane can provide accommodation for up to six people who have a learning disability and who live with reduced hearing and vision.

-There were five people living in the service at the time of our inspection.
+There were six people living in the service at the time of our inspection.

 The Care Quality Commission is required by law to monitor how registered persons apply the Deprivation of Liberty Safeguards under the Mental Capacity Act 2005 and to report on what we find.
 The safeguards are in place to protect people where they do not have capacity to make decisions and where it is considered necessary to deprive them of their liberty.
 This is usually to protect themselves.
-At the time of our inspection the registered persons had consulted with the relevant local authorities who had determined if people were being deprived of their liberty and so needed to have their rights protected.
+At the time of our inspection the manager and registered person had consulted with the relevant local authorities who were deciding if five of the people were being deprived of their liberty and so needed to have their rights protected.
+The necessary permission had been given in relation to a sixth person who was being deprived of their liberty.